-Schedule: lectures in MT and HT and tutorials in MT

-Available: 2020-21 and 2021-22 Restriction: 10 students per class only
+Schedule: lectures and tutorials in MT Available: 2021-22 and 2022-23 Restriction: 10 students per class only

-The paper will contain questions on the period in both regions from the mid-fourth millennium to the end of the third millennium, which saw the emergence of the world's first city-state and territorial-state based civilizations, along with fundamental transformations in social organization.
-Characteristic manifestations of the civilizations include: development of social hierarchies; early and spectacular monumental architecture; large-scale irrigation; long-distance trade and exchange; warfare and fortification of cities; invention of writing and development of bureaucracy.
+The paper will contain questions on the period in both regions from the mid-fourth millennium to the end of the third millennium, which saw the emergence of the world's first city-state and territorial-state based systems, along with fundamental transformations in social organization.
+Characteristic manifestations include: development of social hierarchies; early and spectacular monumental architecture and art; long-distance trade and exchange; warfare and fortification of cities; invention of writing and development of bureaucracy.
 Comparison and contrast of parallel phenomena in the two regions will be emphasized.
 The interpretation of archaeological evidence of large structures and of writing will be an object of special study, both for the phenomena in themselves and for how they may provide evidence for control of increasingly numerous and differentiated populations.